umberH/PythonTutorial/README.md

 # PythonTutorial
-This is for storing python tutorial code.
+This folder contains the code for python tutorial for beginners.
+It covers the basics of python programming.